Ordination of women in the Anglican Communion: Church of England

-Sarah Mullally was announced on 3 October 2025 as 106th Archbishop of Canterbury, making her the first woman to be appointed to lead the Church of England in that role.
+Dame Sarah Mullally was announced on 3 October 2025 as 106th Archbishop of Canterbury, making her the first woman to be appointed to lead the Church of England in that role.

 Church of Ireland

 The Church of Ireland approved the ordination of women as priests and bishops in 1990 and the first women were ordained as priests on 24 June that year.
 The first woman in the episcopate was Pat Storey, who was consecrated Bishop of Meath and Kildare on 1 December 2013.
 On 19 September 2013, Storey was chosen by the House of Bishops to succeed Richard Clarke as Bishop of Meath and Kildare.
 She was consecrated to the episcopate at Christ Church Cathedral, Dublin, on 30 November 2013.
 She is the first woman to be elected as a bishop in the Church of Ireland and the first woman to be an Anglican Communion bishop in Ireland and Great Britain.